Here are America’s Richest Immigrants in 2021

-“But why should we follow these super-rich guys we have no chance of replicating?” you might ask.
+“But why should we admire these super-rich guys we have no chance of replicating?” you might ask.

 Immigrant billionaires, in particular, are the epitome of the American Dream.
 They came to the country with nothing except their hopes and dreams and ended up with everything.
-They serve as a reminder, we don’t have to be born into privilege to become successful.
-This way, we don’t sit on our laurels waiting to get stimulated by a government stimulus package.
+They serve as a reminder we don’t have to be born into privilege to become successful.
+This way, we don’t just sit on our laurels waiting to get stimulated by a $1.9 trillion government stimulus package.

 Here are the richest immigrants as of this writing.

 Tenth on my list is Jan Koum, 45, is now the CEO and co-founder of WhatsApp, a mobile messaging application.
 The company was acquired by Facebook in 2014 for $19.3 billion.

 He was born in Kiev (then part of the Soviet Union).
 He moved with his mother and grandmother to Mountain View, California in 1992, where they were living in government-assisted housing and collecting food stamps.